|MUS-715-NT1-NT2 Music Theory Analysis for the Educator||William Wieland|

 20% — Proctored Comprehensive Music Fundamentals Exam (and grading rubric)

-20% — Analysis (Place the final draft in your MME Capstone Portfolio.) — Grading Rubric
+20% — Personal Project (Place the final draft in your MME Capstone Portfolio.)

-Assignments are due on Fridays.
-I will post grades on D2L by the following Tuesday.
+Assignments are due on Tuesdays.
+I will post grades on D2L by Friday.

 A — 90 and above

 Academic Success Support